hontas/queryStringParser/README.md

 ### Concatenate values

-According to our requirements one should be able to input the same key several times wich should append the values to the previous.
+According to the friend it should be possible to input the same key several times which should then append that value to the previous array.

 ```js
 it("should concatenate values to keys that already hold an array", function() {